jdivock/ApeShitFuckJacked/README.md

 *yeah, it's heroku, give it a minute to spin up*

 This is more or less my TODOMVC app, in that I just keep rewriting it using different frameworks and technologies to get a sense how they work.
-The basic flow of the app has capabilities to login, create, and edit workouts.
+The basic flow of the app allows you to login, create, and edit workouts.
 This forces me to solve some problems that expose some strengths and weaknesses of frameworks as I work with them.
 It gives me a better sense of what's going on than a simple todo list or the author's tutorial, which usually only caters to the frameworks strengths *cough* angular phonecat *cough*.

 ## Isomorphic Javascript leveraging Flux / React